 Never underestimate the health benefits of a good night's sleep.
-This is a big one (and potentially the most important hack yet), but for some reason it's the first one to get booted when life gets in the way—we're all subscribers to the Cult of Busy.
+This is a big one (and potentially the most important hack yet), but for some reason it's the first one to get booted when life gets in the way.
 Here's why you shouldn't dismiss it anymore.

 Science shows that being well rested will allow you to maintain better focus and thus have a productive workday, so you'll have more time to stick to your other health-oriented routines.
 Plus, you'll be less likely to impulsively or emotionally give into your junk food cravings if you're alert.
 If you've been missing out on sleep lately and aren't sure how to get your sleep schedule back on track, try a new pre-bedtime routine.

 Have a hack for eating healthy?
 Share it with us in the comments, and shop our sneakiest tricks for staying on track below.

 If you're not a huge fan of water, try baby-stepping into the habit with infused hydration.
 Sakara's Beauty Water contains aromatic rose water and silica to boost your complexion.

 For those who have trouble getting to sleep, a silk eye mask works wonders.
 Trust us.

 Gwyneth Paltrow's simple and healthy cookbook is the perfect first step toward mastering easy at-home meals.